Naxus28/nodePractice/myLoggerModule/README.md

 4.)
 A README.md file describing the module, explaining how it works and how to use it

-**Once these items are completed, follow these steps to publish the module: https://docs.npmjs.com/getting-started/publishing-npm-packages**
+**Once these items are completed, follow these steps to publish the module and you are done!: https://docs.npmjs.com/getting-started/publishing-npm-packages**